Henrietta Wood: Biography

 In 1853, William Cirode's daughter and son-in-law, Josephine and Robert White, wanted to profit by recapturing Wood.
 They hired Zebulon Ward, a deputy sheriff in Covington, Kentucky, to kidnap Wood and sell her.
 Ward conspired with Wood's employer to bring Wood to the Kentucky side of the Ohio River, where they captured her.
 She was then held in a slave pen in Lexington, Kentucky for a year.
 Under the terms of the Fugitive Slave Act of 1850, Wood was not entitled to a trial or to testify on her own behalf.
-However, a sympathetic innkeeper who Wood had encountered in Kentucky filed a lawsuit on her behalf.
+However, a sympathetic innkeeper whom Wood had encountered in Kentucky filed a lawsuit on her behalf.
 The lawsuit took two years, but was unsuccessful because it was not possible to produce papers in Kentucky proving that Wood was free; they had been burned in a courthouse fire in Cincinnati in 1849.

 With the lawsuit over, Wood was taken in 1855 to Natchez, Mississippi, where she was sold to Gerard Brandon, the son of the former Mississippi governor of the same name.
 Wood worked in cruel conditions in the cotton fields and in the home on Brandon's plantations, and gave birth to her son, Arthur.
 At the end of the Civil War, when the Union Army arrived to liberate slaves in the area, Brandon marched his slaves to Texas to escape.
 Wood remained enslaved to him until 1869, when she was finally freed by signing an employment contract with the Brandon family.
 She soon returned to the Cincinnati area with her son.